wen12138/GreatSageMod/README.md

 ## Mod Effects

-- Replace pillar stance with Great Sage Mode
+- In normal stance, press current stance button again will enter Great Sage mode(Only can enter in pillar stance at default).
+- In Great Sage mode, press any normal stance button will switch back to normal stance.
 - No time limit.
 No map limit.
 No relic limit.
 No equipment limit.
 Don't Need five focus points.
-Not affected by the second stage of the Great Sage's Broken Body
+Don't be affected by the second stage of the Great Sage's Broken Body.
+- You can adjust which stance can enter Great Sage Mode by modifying the config file "GreatSageConfig.json".

+## Config File
+- EnterGreatSageModeFromSmashStance Can enter Great Sage mode in smash stance
+- EnterGreatSageModeFromPillarStance ~ in pillar stance
-- Switch back to smash stance or thrust stance any time.
+- EnterGreatSageModeFromThrustStance  ~ in thrust stance
+- true is yes, false is no
+- To apply the modification of the config file, you should restart the game application.

 > [!IMPORTANT]
 >